verocastillo/vbacoding_week2/README.md

 Some skills I mastered during this week are working with cells, ranges, formatting, loops, conditionals, and multiple worksheets.

-**I am excited and eager to get to learn new languages in the following weeks!**
+**I am excited and eager to get to learn new programming languages in the following weeks!**